 Ideally, teams consist of at least eight members with six members assigned to roles representing the Petitioner/Plaintiff and Defense/Defendant side, and at least two alternate members, whose duties may be assigned at the discretion of the team's coach(es).
 Teams may have up to a total of twelve members.
 However, only six members, not including a timekeeper, may participate in any given round.
 Each team's timekeeper is considered part of the official team.
 [See Rule 3.5 and Rule 3.6 for further explanation.]
 If a team has only six members, the team may use members who serve as witnesses to fill the timekeeping role.
-If a team is using witnesses to fill the timekeeping during a single round, but must do so without disrupting the trial.
+If a team is using witnesses to fill the timekeeping role, two members may trade off timekeeping during a single round, but must do so without disrupting the trial.